sxkachilles/SmartDict/README.md

 Press `ctrl + command + h` to hightlight all words from word database for current page, however even without that querying and highlighting one word is still supported, just press `alt` and double click one word to add it into word database.

-Deleting word is not available with the extension, if which is necessary, use `window.localStorage.clear()` in background console.
+Deleting words is available with the extension popup.

 Credits
 =======